 Is Elderberry an antiviral?
 Yes, in addition to its antiviral properties, Sambucol Elderberry Extract and its formulations activate the healthy immune system by increasing inflammatory cytokine production.

-Is elderberry syrup really effective?
-A rich source of antioxidants known as anthocyanins, elderberry is reputed by some to be effective in treating the common cold, flu, constipation, hay fever, and sinus infections.
+Is elderberry syrup effective?
+Elderberry is a rich source of antioxidants known as anthocyanins which are reputed to be effective in treating the common cold, flu, constipation, hay fever, and sinus infections.

 Elderberries are a potent natural source of antioxidants, and play a role in treating a wide range of health conditions, from common colds to diabetes.